wozorio/acr-cleaner/README.md

 ## Description

-A script to clean up Azure container registries by deleting dangling images and images which are older than a specified period of time (in days) if they are not being used.
+A script to clean up Azure container registries by deleting unused images older than a specified period of time (in days).

 ## Getting Started